|Secretary / Treasurer||Lady Chairman||President||Committee Members|

 l) Once Starred Players names have been submitted no alterations can be made, other than in exceptional circumstances as agreed by the Contest Committee.
 A Club must submit additional Starred Player(s) to cover player(s) who have not played at least twice in the first six league matches.
 Clubs who have nominated additional starred players (ie more than the required twelve) on the League Registration form need only to ensure that twelve of their nominated players have complied with this rule and therefore do not need to nominate replacements for the additional starrings.
 Clubs who fail to provide additional starred players within 7 days of this request will be fined £5 plus £1 per week thereafter.

 m) A player must be registered before the semi-final round of a cup competition to be eligible to compete in a competition.
-A player must have played at least three league matches for a club that has qualified for the semi-final and final stages of a competition to be eligible to play.
+A player must have played at least three matches (league, cup or pairs) for a club that has qualified for the semi-final and final stages of a competition to be eligible to play.
 Under special circumstances permission may be granted by the Secretary.

 4. STARTING TIMES